Regenerative Grower Training Program

 • At 115% of the standard rate, pay-it-forward helps us offset the cost of supporting reduced rate registrations.
 This option is encouraged for folks with financial means who would like to support access for other trainess.

-All students are able to pay through a four-installment payment plan after submitting the $200 non-refundable deposit and enrolling in the course.
-Payments in the amount of $550 each will be due monthly in June, July, August, and September.
-Customized payment plans are also available for eligible students who prefer to pay in a different arrangement, as long as all payments are received by the conclusion of the program on October 14th.
+All students are able to pay through a six-installment payment plan after submitting the $300 non-refundable deposit and enrolling in the course.
+Payments in the amount of ~$427 each will be due monthly from April to September (six months).
+Customized payment plans are also available for eligible students who prefer to pay in a different arrangement, as long as all payments are received by the conclusion of the program on October 16th.

 Make sure to read the Horn Farm Center’s Cancellation and Refund Policy before deciding to register.